MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-support-vector-machine.md

 ## Module overview

-This article describes how to use the **Two-Class Support Vector Machine** module in Azure Machine Learning Studio, to create a model that is based on the support vector machine algorithm.
+This article describes how to use the **Two-Class Support Vector Machine** module in Azure Machine Learning Studio (classic), to create a model that is based on the support vector machine algorithm.

 Support vector machines (SVMs) are a well-researched class of supervised learning methods.
 This particular implementation is suited to prediction of two possible outcomes, based on either continuous or categorical variables.